- Writer: Geoff Johns

-The Anti-Monitor’s body is something of a possible continuity error as, at the end of Crisis on Infinite Earths, Kal-L reduced him to a fireball which, in turn, Kal-L destroyed.
+The Anti-Monitor’s body is something of a possible continuity error as, at the end of CRISIS ON INFINITE EARTHS, Kal-L reduced him to a fireball which, in turn, Kal-L destroyed.
 As this takes place in the post-Crisis universe, however, it is possible that the end of the Crisis didn’t end with the Anti-Monitor’s total destruction.
-Check my notes on the Crisis On Infinite Earths page for mention of the JLA: Incarnations issue.
+Check my notes about how the Crisis was viewed post-Crisis.

-Pages 28-29 – Panel 5 Batman watches the tape showing the arrival of someone that the Watchtower thought was Superman.
+Pages 28 and 29 – Panel 5: Batman watches the tape showing the arrival of someone that the Watchtower thought was Superman.

-Pages 28-29 – Panels 9-10 Events repeat themselves as, on the tape, J’onn’s attacker is told to bring him in alive while in Panel 10, the same person is told Power Girl is needed alive.
+Pages 28 and 29 – Panels 9 and 10: Events repeat themselves as, on the tape, J’onn’s attacker is told to bring him in alive while in Panel 10, the same person is told Power Girl is needed alive.
 The same person responds in the same way: “Yes, Luthor.“